Public Safety Memorial

 When finished, the Memorial will have separate upright slabs of black granite listing the names of Beaumont and Cherry Valley police officers and firefighters who died in the line of duty; or to recognize those who served our communities during their lifetime.

 Two bronze statues that depict a kneeling police officer and a kneeling firefighter will be part of the Memorial.

 The setting will also include four granite benches donated by local organizations to add dignity and comfort in the rose garden setting:

 - Beaumont Police Officers Association bench: in memory of Lt.
 John Acosta, a longtime member of the Beaumont Police Department, who lost a battle to cancer.

 - City of Beaumont Bench: in memory of the crew of U.S. Forest Service Engine 57.
 In 2006, the crew died fighting the Esperanza Fire in Cabazon.
 The fallen firefighters are Fire Capt.
 Mark Loutzenhiser, Engineer Jess McLean, Assistant Engineer Jason McKay, Firefighter Pablo Cerda, and Firefighter Daniel Hoover-Najera.
 McLean was a Beaumont resident.

 - Beaumont Fire Department bench: in memory of Fire Volunteer Scott Karnitz, who died in 1982 while helping a traffic accident victim along Highway 60.

-Supporters were also able to pre-purchase “Memorial” bricks for $100 that will line the Memorial with the recipients’ personal messages.
-“Memorial” coins were also on sale for $15.
+Through the community’s generosity, more than $8,000 was raised.
+Supporters were also able to pre-purchase “Memorial” bricks for $100 that will line the Memorial with personal messages.
+“Memorial” challenge coins were also on sale for $15.

-* additional photos of the event are available on our Facebook page!
+* additional photos of the ribbon cutting event are available on our Facebook page!